code-mohanprakash/Openmemory/privacy-policy.md

 We may update this privacy policy occasionally.
 We will notify users of significant changes through the extension update notes.

 ## Contact
-For privacy questions or concerns, please contact: support@openmemory.ai
+For privacy questions or concerns, please contact: support@LocalBrain.ai

 ## Compliance
 This extension complies with: